junxit/us-congress-bills-117/bill.md

 >       - **(iii)** that notification of such customer or subscriber was delayed by court order;
 >       - **(iv)** the identity of the court that issued such order;
 >       - **(v)** the provision of law under which the order delaying notification was authorized; and
->       - **(vi)** that the governmental entity will, upon request by the customer or subscriber, provide the customer or subscriber with a copy of the information that was disclosed in response to the warrant, order, or subpoena, or in the event that no information was disclosed, a written certification that no information was disclosed.
+>       - **(vi)** that the governmental entity will, upon request by the customer or subscriber made within 180 days after receiving notification under this paragraph, provide the customer or subscriber with a copy of the information that was disclosed in response to the warrant, order, or subpoena, or in the event that no information was disclosed, a written certification that no information was disclosed.
 >   - **(5)** *Copy of information disclosed* Upon expiration of the period of delay of notification under paragraph (2) or (3) of this subsection, and at the request of the customer or subscriber made within 180 days of receiving notification under paragraph (4), the governmental entity shall promptly provide the customer or subscriber—
 >     - **(A)** with a description of the information disclosed and a copy of the information that was disclosed in response to the warrant, order, or subpoena; or
 >     - **(B)** in the event that no information was disclosed, with a written certification that no information was disclosed.